groveriffic/rmu-entrance-exam-2010/README.md

 These are some things I would consider for an actual project

- * Enfoce a maximum limit on the @commands an @reverted arrays
+ * Enforce a maximum limit on the @commands an @reverted arrays
  * Serialize the commands to a TempFile on disk
- * Memoize the contents method (being sure to eraze the memoized copy when actions are preformed)
+ * Memoize the contents method (being sure to erase the memoized copy when actions are preformed)